compilit/ssimpl/docs/index.md

 they would need to do is sign it.
 Other people could sign it as well, of course, but signature cannot be created using a past date.
 So the first one to sign something, always can proof they were the original creator.

+- The wallet MUST be able to scan the NFC of an e-passport.
 - The wallet MUST perform an [Active-Authentication challenge](./concepts.md#41-icao-doc-9303).
+- The wallet MUST request a [SSIMPL notary](#15-ssimpl-notary) to sign their [root claim](data-models.md#root-claim).
 - The wallet SHOULD store the DG11, which contains the personal details of the owner which can be the first basic, verified claims.
 - The wallet MUST be a decentralised [BIP32-compliant](./concepts.md#11-bip32) implementation.